 Andy Murray wins five-set epic on Grand Slam comeback at US Open

-Murray fights back from two sets down, saves a match point in the fourth, and then breaks back in the fifth to win epic at Flushing Meadows
+Murray fights back from two sets down, saves a match point in the fourth, and then breaks back in the fifth to win absolute thriller at Flushing Meadows

 Andy Murray's long-awaited Grand Slam comeback ended in a sensational five-set victory against Japan's Yoshihito Nishioka at the US Open on Tuesday.